Code-Trees/Code-Trees/README.md

 - 📫 How to reach me: data.pruthiraj@gmail.com,jd.pruthiraj@protonmail.com ,[here](https://github.com/Code-Trees/Code-Trees/issues/1)
 - ⚡ Fun fact: I like Avangers, Love to Listen to Slash,GNR,BucketHead, While coding

-NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.
+NOTE: Top languages is a github measure that shows which languages I have the most code in.
+It does not represent my skill level or anything like that.

 ![Pruthiraj's GitHub stats](https://github-readme-stats.vercel.app/api?username=Code-Trees&show_icons=true&theme=radical) ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Code-Trees&layout=compact)